rajatp3066/EDA-of-E-Commerce-Sales/README.md

 # 📊 Exploratory Data Analysis (EDA) of E-Commerce Sales

 ## 🚀 Overview
-This project performs **Exploratory Data Analysis (EDA)** on an **e-commerce sales dataset** to uncover insights into product sales, customer behavior, and order performance.
+This project performs **Exploratory Data Analysis (EDA)** on an **e-commerce sales dataset** to uncover insights into product sales, customer behaviour, and order performance.
 Using Python and visualization libraries, we analyze trends, customer purchasing patterns, and key business metrics to provide **data-driven insights for growth and optimization**.

 ---